 As the blockchain facility did so well in the system, the bank also decided to change their mind about the policy to shut down their customer’s cross-border cryptocurrency trades at foreign cryptocurrency exchanges.
 Moreover, the bank is currently committing itself to creating a leading international blockchain payment ecosystem.
 It seems like they have understood the potential of the blockchain.

 Ripple is a phenomenal cryptocurrency that has been working hard towards putting forth their blockchain infrastructure.
 At the moment, Ripple is the third largest cryptocurrency in the market based on their capitalization in value.
 Ripple aims to create highly secure and low global financial transactions fees.

-At the moment, it will require two parties for a transaction with the Ripple to occur.
-Firstly, the regulated financial institution which will function to take funds and issue balances on the health of the customer is not,on the other hand; it requires the presence of market makers such as hedge funds or currency trading desk which provide liquidity in the currency that they want to trade in.
-Positive news for the adoption of Ripple is that more than 100 banks and payment networks have adopted their system as a settlement infrastructure technology.
+To use the Ripple platform, two parties must be present.
+On the one hand, there is the regulated financial institutions which will take funds and issue balances on behalf of the customer.
+On the other hand, market makers such as hedge funds will help provide liquidity in the currency that customers want to trade.
+As mentioned earlier, Ripple is gaining mainstream acceptance as more than 100 banks have integrated their infrastructure in their system.

 No personal income taxes for cryptocurrencies

 After the Portuguese banks enable customers to trade on cross-border foreign cryptocurrency exchanges, more good news arrived in Portugal.
 Personal income taxes won’t apply to cryptocurrencies.
 Therefore, all the gains that a trader makes from cryptocurrency will not be taxed unless the individual has a business or professional activity that earns income within that context.
 This is a huge leap forward compared to other countries that do tax the capital gains out of selling cryptocurrencies.